Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: State of the Art in Cell-Free ISAC

 \subsection{User/Target-Centric Cell-Free ISAC}

-Scalability is a key obstacle in deploying CF networks, as the computational complexity and fronthaul capacity demanded by each AP to process and share data signals for all users grow linearly (or even faster), with the number of users.
+Scalability is a key challenge for CF networks, as the computational complexity and fronthaul capacity required by each AP to process and share data signals for all users grow linearly (and sometimes even faster) with the number of users.
 As an alternative, UC-CF has been introduced~\cite{Emil:TCOM:2020}.
 In this approach, each user is served by a subset of APs (an AP cluster) offering the most favorable channel conditions, leading to the formation of overlapping cooperation clusters across the network.
-As a result, each AP must dynamically collaborate with different APs when serving different users, all within the same time and frequency resources.
+As a result, each AP must dynamically collaborate with other APs to serve different users, all within the same time and frequency resources.
 In CF-ISAC networks, AP clustering can be performed from the user point of view~\cite{Cao2023}, or from the target point of view~\cite{Buzzi2024}.
-In the former scheme, user scheduling is carried out across different APs, with each communication user being served by a cluster of APs, while all APs collaborate on the sensing task.
-The latter introduces a target-centric approach, where the surveillance area is divided into non-overlapping regions.
-Then each area is sensed by a subset of APs.
+In the former scheme, user scheduling is performed across different APs, with each communication user served by a cluster of APs, while all APs collaborate on the sensing task.
+The latter introduces a target-centric approach in which the surveillance area is divided into non-overlapping regions.
+Each area is then sensed by a subset of APs.
 The target-centric approach presents an intriguing research direction for supporting multi-target sensing in a distributed manner.
-However, forming AP clusters that account for network dynamics, along with managing collaboration between overlapping APs in the sensing function, remains a challenging task that requires further investigation.
+However, forming AP clusters that account for network dynamics and managing collaboration among overlapping APs in the sensing function remain challenging tasks that require further investigation.